Italy national rugby league team

 The Italy national rugby league team represents Italy in rugby league football.
 With origins dating back to the 1950s and 1960s, the team has competed regularly in international competitions since 2008, when their current governing body, the Federazione Italiana Rugby League, was formed.
-They are currently ranked 16th in the IRL World Rankings.
+They are currently ranked 17th in the IRL World Rankings.

 History

 In 1950, a team from Turin toured the North of England.
 Italy later started a domestic competition.
-A year later the first official match of the Italian national team took place in Cahors, France.
+A year later the first official match of the Italy national team took place in Cahors, France.
 Italy lost 29–17 although the Azzurri ended the first half leading 10–7.

 Sixteen official matches were played against English teams in the season 1952–53, as well as a triangular tournament between Italy, France and England.

 In 1958, in Treviso under the Italian Federation of Amateur Rugby 13 (FIAR 13) was formed and was recognised by the Rugby Football League.
 With this recognition and funding from England, the sport of rugby league became popular in Italy.
 In their first year, the FIAR had 24 clubs and 620 players.

 In 1960, Italy played Australia in two international matches held in Italy, the results were 37–15 and 67–22 losses.
-In the late 1960s, threats made by the rugby union governing body, the Italian Rugby Federation, to ban players who played rugby league from their sport had the effect of killing off the sport in Italy by the 1970s.
-As a consequence the Italian national team ceased to exist.
+In the late 1960s, threats made by the rugby union governing body, the Italian Rugby Federation, to ban players who played rugby league from their sport killed off the sport in Italy by the 1970s.
+As a consequence the Italy national team ceased to exist.

 In the mid-1990s the team were revived by two Italian-Australians, Domenic Pezzano and John Benigni, known as 'The Italian Rugby League A XIII' (IRL A XIII) was formed in 1993.

 Pezzano coached Italy in the Coca-Cola Rugby League World Sevens in Australia with the team being predominantly players from Italy and one Italo-Australian player captained the team – Orazio D'Arrò in this tournament, Pezzano also coached the Italian team that participated in the first ever Super League World Nines tournament which was hosted by Fiji, that team was made up of Italian players, Italian Origin players and included 1st Graders such as Dean Schifilliti, Mark Corvo, Luke Davico and Italian dual international Orazio Arancio.